hkzlab/TK2000_Build_Notes/README.md

 I expect to handle loads of slightly less of 10mA this way, and it has worked for now.

+### Reset circuit

+The BOM has a wrong value for resistor R26 in the reset circuit, and is also missing the value for C100 capacitor.

+- C100 - 100uF
+- R26 - 10K ohm

+### Keyboard repeat Clock

+The original schematic provide no value for the C58 capacitor that sets the frequency for the oscillator used in the repeat circuitry of the keyboard.

+I used a 100uF cap, that produces roughly 4Hz.

+**This change is yet to be tested against real world usage**.

+### Internal speaker

 ### Other changes

 - L1 - 27uH inductor (clone's schematic has 47uH, Apple II and original boards show 27uH inductors)
 - R17 - 1Kohm (the schematic has 2K, photos of original boards show 1K resistors)
+- R9 - 680 ohm (original schematic had 1,2k, clone's had 12k, original boards have 680 ohm)
 - J2 must be closed to provide 5V to DRAMs
 - J13 should be closed by default on original boards
 - J12 should be closed by default on original boards
 - J4 for 4164, this must be closed to bring the muxed A7 line to pin 9 of the DRAMs.
 Also, remember to **REMOVE or NOT TO INSTALL C13 and C17** if you close this!

 ## Fixes